Urania Genève Sport

-Urania Genève Sport is a Swiss omnisport club based in Geneva.
+Urania Genève Sport is a Swiss omnisport club based in Geneva, canton of Geneva.
 Its football section was founded in 1896.
+The team currently play in 2.
+Liga Interregional, the fifth tier of Swiss football.

+History

-The current club was born in 1922 through a merger between FC Urania and FC Genève.
+The current club was founded in 1922 through a merger between FC Urania and FC Genève.

 Its main title is the Swiss cup, won in 1929 against Young Boys.
 This same year, the club is champion of the French part of Switzerland (Champion romand).

 In 1931, UGS finishes at the second place of the Swiss championship, behind Grasshopper Club Zürich.

-Presently UGS plays in the fifth Swiss division, a non professional league.